Jeppzore/Labb2Webbutveckling/README.md

 *Set up a local MongoDB database:*

 - Ensure MongoDB is installed and running.
-- You can start a local MongoDB instance using: mongosh
+- You can start a local MongoDB instance using: mongosh (in shell)
 - The API connects to a database named ECommerceDb.

 *Run the API:*